Allison Langdon: Personal life

 In June 2007, Langdon filed a stalking complaint against an admirer who sent her sexually explicit love letters.
-The admirer, who pleaded not guilty, was banned from coming within 500 m of Langdon, or Channel Nine's studios in Sydney.
+The admirer, who pleaded not guilty, was banned from coming within 500 metres of Langdon, or Channel Nine's studios in Sydney.

 In August 2007, Langdon announced her engagement to journalist Michael Willesee, Jr., son of former A Current Affair host Mike Willesee.
 Langdon and Willesee, Jr. married in 2008.
 They have a son and a daughter.